 The Vijay Vitthala temple

 The Vitthala temple is probably the most famous (and popular) of all the places to see in Hampi, with good reason.
 The stone chariot with its granite elephants, and the pavilions with musical pillars, are something you’ll probably not experience anywhere else.
-This is the only place in Hampi that charges an entry fee, though, so be prepared.
+This is one of only two places in Hampi we’ve been to that charge an entry fee (the other one being the lotus mahal), so be prepared.
 Last I checked, it was INR 30 for Indian, SAARC and BIMSTEC nationals; INR 500 (!) for other nationals; and free for children below 15.
+But if you’ve bought a ticket to the lotus mahal, that should get you in here too, and the other way around.
 (Location)

 The Virupaksha temple